ices-tools-prod/icesVocab/README.md

 icesVocab
 ======

-icesVocab implements R functions that access the [web services](http://vocab.ices.dk/services/RDF.aspx) of the [ICES (International Council for the Exploration of the Sea)](http://www.ices.dk/Pages/default.aspx) [Vocabularies](http://vocab.ices.dk/).
+icesVocab implements R functions that access the [RECO POX web services](http://vocab.ices.dk/services/POX.aspx) of the [ICES (International Council for the Exploration of the Sea)](http://www.ices.dk/Pages/default.aspx) [Vocabularies](http://vocab.ices.dk/).

 icesVocab is implemented as an [R](https://www.r-project.org) package and available on [GitHub](https://cran.r-project.org/package=icesVocab).